bruno-unna/chess/reference/uci-engine-interface.md

 # Description of the universal chess interface (UCI)    April  2006

 * The specification is independent of the operating system.
-For Windows, the engine is a normal exe file, either a console or "real" windows application.
+For Windows, the engine is a normal exe file, either a console or `real` windows application.

 * all communication is done via standard input and output with text commands,

-* The engine should boot and wait for input from the GUI, the engine should wait for the "isready" or "setoption" command to set up its internal parameters as the boot process should be as quick as possible.
+* The engine should boot and wait for input from the GUI, the engine should wait for the `isready` or `setoption` command to set up its internal parameters as the boot process should be as quick as possible.

 * the engine must always be able to process input from stdin, even while thinking.